-The Group exposes to certain foreign currency risk primarily with respect to United States dollars and Hong Kong dollars.
+The Group exposes to certain foreign currency risk primarily with respect to Renminbi and Hong Kong dollars.
 No hedging or other alternatives have been implemented.
-The Group continues to monitor its exposure closely and will take measures to lower the foreign currency risk when necessary.
+The Group will continue to monitor its exposure closely and take measures to lower the foreign currency risk when necessary.